About

 Shiny in Production will take place over two days, split into an afternoon of workshops and a day of conference talks.
 Tickets are available for either the conference only, or for the conference and one of the day one workshops.

-We will also be hosting a drinks reception on the Thursday evening, which is included in the price of your ticket!
+We will also be hosting a drinks reception on the Wednesday evening, which is included in the price of your ticket!

 Summary